fsharp/fslang-design/RFCs/FS-1090-Generic-struct-type-whose-fields-are-all-unmanaged-types-is-unmanaged.md

 [motivation]: #motivation

-* Make it easier to author low level interop code.
+* Make it easier to author low-level code.
 * Improve interoperability with C#.

 # Detailed design